-Statistical Analysis.
 All results are presented as the mean \pm SEM.
-Multiple group comparisons were carried out using one-way analysis of variance (ANOVA) followed by the Student-Newman-Keuls as a post-hoc test.
-Differences between means were considered significant at P < 0.05.
-All analyses were performed using SigmaPlot for Windows (Systat Software, San Jose, CA).
+Multiple group comparisons was carried out using one-way analysis of variance (ANOVA) followed by the Student-Newman-Keuls as a post hoc test.
+Differences between means were considered significant at p < .05.
+All analyses were performed using SigmaPlot® for Windows (Systat Software, San Jose, CA, USA).